Fake Check Scams: Is That Big Check You Got in the Mail Counterfeit?

 A: When a customer deposits a check, the bank tellers are merely processing the checks and most often are not validating whether the check is legitimate.

 Depending on the customer's relationship and history with their financial institution, the bank will often not even place a hold on the funds.
-Even if a hold is placed because of federal and sometimes state restrictions, the hold will usually be placed for no more than 5-10 days; however, it can sometimes take several weeks for the fraudulent check to be returned, especially if the check is drawn on a bank overseas.
+Even if a hold is placed, it will usually last no more than 5-10 days.
+However, it can take several weeks for the fraudulent check to be returned, especially if the check is drawn on a bank overseas.

 A Final Word about Fake Check Scams: